St. Michael's Church, Passau: Building

 The church and the adjoining college have typically Italian exteriors.

 The exterior of the church was made relatively simple at the request of the bishop to avoid competing with the cathedral.

 The interior has a straightforward layout with pilasters.

 The white interior with its barrel vault is decorated with stucco work by Giovanni Battista Carlone and his workshop.

 There is a 1725 chapel on the southern wall in early rococo style, dedicated to Francis Xavier.

 The local artists Johann Seitz and Matthias Högenwald of Passau made the black and gold side altars in 1678.

 The high altar was designed in 1712 by Christoph Tausch, a Jesuit architect from Breslau, with a 1714 painting of the fallen angel by Carlo Innocenzo Carlone.

-The pulpit is thought to have been made by Joseph Matthias Götz, completed in 1715.
+The pulpit is thought to have been made by Joseph Matthias Götz, who also did initial work on the Fürstenzell Abbey church, and was completed in 1715.

 The organ casing was carved in 1715 by Joseph Hartmann.

 The church has paintings by artists such as Johann Spillenberger, Frans de Neve and Bartolomeo Altomonte.

-Large statues of angels are the work of Diego Carlone with stucco by Ignaz Albrecht Provisore.
+Large statues of angels are the work of Diego Francesco Carlone with stucco by Ignaz Albrecht Provisore.